 - ALWAYS clean the surface before adding glue to ensure that the adhesive can touch the surface of the wood and create a stronger bond.
 If there’s material in the way, then the bond may crack over time.

-- Apply glue with a brush so that you can create a thin layer.
+- Apply the adhesive with a brush so that you can create a thin layer.
 When you’re bonding surfaces with glue, it doesn’t take very much adhesive to make the two surfaces stick together.

-- When you’re sticking the pieces of wood together, you should rub the wood together so that the glue is spread evenly across both surfaces.
+- When you’re sticking the pieces together, you should rub the wood together so that the glue is spread evenly across both surfaces.

-- Only attach one piece of wood at a time.
-If you’re trying to glue multiple pieces of wood together, then the wood may dry crooked if there’s too much pressure on the joints.
+- Only attach one piece at a time.
+If you’re trying to glue multiple pieces together, then the wood may dry crooked if there’s too much pressure on the joints.

-- WAIT and let the glue dry.
+- WAIT and let the adhesive dry.
 After you’ve applied the adhesive, you’ll need to be patient and wait for the adhesive to dry.
-If you don’t wait, then you may ruin the bond and cause the wood to separate.
+If you don’t wait, then you may ruin the bond and cause it to separate.